-The Image Component features adaptive image selection and responsive behavior with lazy loading for the page visitor as well as easy image placement for the content author.
+The Image Component features adaptive image selection and responsive behavior with lazy loading for the page visitor and easy image placement for the content author.

 The current version of the Image Component is v3, which was introduced with release 2.18.0 of the Core Components in February 2022, and is described in this document.

-The following table details all supported versions of the component, the AEM versions with which the versions of the component is compatible, and links to documentation for previous versions.
+The following table details all supported versions of the component, the AEM versions with which the versions of the component are compatible, and links to documentation for previous versions.

 For more information about Core Component versions and releases, see the document Core Components Versions.

 The Image Component comes with robust responsive features ready right out of the box.
 At the page template level, the design dialog can be used to define the default widths of the image asset.
 The Image Component automatically loads the correct width to display depending on the size of the browser window.
 As the window is resized, the Image Component dynamically loads the correct image size on the fly.
 There is no need for component developers to worry about defining custom media queries since the Image Component is already optimized to load your content.

 In addition, the Image Component supports lazy loading to defer loading of the actual image asset until it is visible in the browser, increasing the responsiveness of your pages.